1. What is the likelihood of getting accepted as a part-time student?

 10. Can I complete the program on a part-time basis?

 No. The Ph.D. entails an intensive study and research program, which requires a full-time commitment.
 Certainly, during the course and early thesis stage, students are required to study full-time.

 11. How long does the thesis take?

 Depending on the research topic, the field of study, and the type of research undertaken, the thesis typically takes one to two years to research, write and defend.

 12. How do I find a supervisor?

-Students generally find a thesis supervisor by taking seminars, attending program social functions, taking part in department presentations and workshops, learning about faculty research interests through the Howe School of Technology Mangement's website and research bulletins, and through personal contact with faculty members while working as a research assistant or just discussing research ideas.
+Students generally find a thesis supervisor by taking seminars, attending program social functions, taking part in department presentations and workshops, learning about faculty research and through personal contact with faculty members while working as a research assistant or just discussing research ideas.

 13. How do I fund the program?

-The Howe School of Technology Management provides up-front support funding to help students through the first year of the program and arranges for research assistantships with funded researchers.
-Howe School of Technology Management entrance scholarships are offered to the top applicants, and School of Graduate Studies bursaries and fellowships are available on a competitive basis.
+Stevens provides up-front support funding to help students through the first year of the program and arranges for research assistantships with funded researchers.
+Entrance scholarships are offered to the top applicants, and School of Graduate Studies bursaries and fellowships are available on a competitive basis.
 In addition, students are encouraged to apply for Government of Canada and Quebec fellowships and bursaries.